Some professions are intrinsically more demanding than others.

 - Family medicine – 48%

-Meanwhile, lowest physician burnout rates were recorded in these medical specialties:
+What about the least stressful medical specialties?
+The lowest physician burnout rates were recorded in these medical specialties:

 - Public health and preventive medicine – 28%